KAISTChangmin/SIn-NeRF2NeRF/README.md

 ![teaser.png](readme%206e8ba03ecbe04d6f9c9358a593d9a079/teaser.png)

-We propose the method SIn-NeRF2NeRF, which performs 3D object editing selectively by disentangling it from the background scene.
+**TL;DR** We propose the method SIn-NeRF2NeRF, which performs 3D object editing selectively by disentangling it from the background scene.

 ---